alexnguyennz/alexnguyen.co.nz/src/content/pages/index.md

 ---

-Hi, I'm Alex.
+Hi, I'm Alex. -

-Some cool things I've worked with
+I'm a web developer. -

-Some of my projects
+Currently I work as a freelancer.